statsd/statsd/README.md

 This is a simple counter.
 Add 1 to the "gorets" bucket.
 It stays in memory until the flush interval `config.flushInterval`.

+### Sampling

+    gorets:1|c|@0.1

+Tells StatsD that this counter is being sent sampled every 1/10th of the time.

 Timing
 ------